 Yes, UnBullying is a made up word, like many of the words we use.

 Sometimes we make up words because our brains are working too fast to find the word that means what we want to say when we want to say it.
 Sometimes it’s because we lose all our words in that process and grasp at something close enough.
-And sometimes it’s because no matter how deep we dig into our collective vocabularies, there doesn’t seem to be a word that captures what we want to say.
+And sometimes it’s because no matter how deep we dig into our collective vocabularies, there isn’t a word that captures what we want to say.
 So we make one up.

 Hey, it’s the English language.
 We’re not the only ones!